Larry Tanenbaum: Sports

+In November 2023, Tanenbaum and OMERS announced that the latter had agreed to purchase 20% of Kilmer Sports (giving it an indirect 5% holding of MLSE) for US$400 million.
+Tanenbaum will continue in his management role of the company, with OMERS being a silent partner.

+MLSE explored applying for a Toronto-based Women's National Basketball Association expansion franchise, but eventually decided against it.
+Instead, Tanenbaum's Kilmer Sports Ventures independently submitted an application for a WNBA expansion team for Toronto, which was granted by the league in May 2024.
+An expansion fee of US$50 million was paid for the franchise.

+In June 2024 Kilmer Sports Ventures acquired AS Saint-Étienne, a French club freshly promoted back to Ligue 1, the top-level soccer league of France.
+Founded in 1933, Saint-Étienne is one of the country’s most decorated teams, with ten Ligue 1 titles.
+Kilmer Sports Ventures cited the club’s legacy, national following, and strong community role as reasons for the acquisition, with Larry Tanenbaum emphasizing its importance as both a sporting and cultural institution.

 Philanthropy

 Tanenbaum's involvement in community associations includes the following: vice chair of Sinai Health System; co-chair of the Research Committee for the Lunenfeld-Tanenbaum Research Institute; vice-chair, Brain Canada; member, University Council, Cornell University; Honorary Board Member, Baycrest Centre for Geriatric Care; member of the advisory board, Montreal Neurological Institute; co-founder and board member, Tanenbaum Open Science Institute at MNI; member, Dean's advisory council, Schulich School of Business, York University; founding board member, executive committee member and member of the Global Leadership Council of Right to Play; founding member, Centre for Israel and Jewish Affairs; and co-chair, Tomorrow Campaign (UJA).

 Personal life

 Tanenbaum is married.
 He has two daughters and one son.

 Honours and awards

 In recognition of his contributions in the areas of philanthropy, volunteerism and sports, Tanenbaum was appointed an Officer of the Order of Canada on October 25, 2007.

 In June 2012, he was awarded an honorary degree of Doctor of Laws, by St. Michael's College at the University of Toronto.